-- ensure that there are a sufficient number of people occupationally knowledgeable and qualified to assess the number of candidates they anticipate to register - ensure that there is a system of standardisation in place to ensure that all assessments are consistent and fair - ensure that those undertaking the roles of internal quality assurance and assessment maintain their skills, knowledge and understanding regarding assessment and internal quality assurance and the associated qualifications.
+- ensure that there are a sufficient number of people either trained or qualified to assess the number of candidates they anticipate to register - ensure that there are a sufficient number of people either trained or qualified to internally verify for the number of candidates and assessors - put verification systems and internal verifiers in place to ensure that all assessments are valid, reliable, authentic and sufficient and provide quality assured training for those people identified as being responsible for verification - ensure that there is a system of standardisation in place to ensure that all assessments are consistent and fair - ensure that those undertaking the roles of verification and assessment maintain their skills, knowledge and understanding regarding assessment and verification and the associated qualification.

-The occupational expertise of those undertaking the roles of assessment and internal quality assurance is one of the key factors underpinning valid, fair and reliable assessment.
-The integrity of assessments and internally quality assurance is of paramount importance.
-Centres must ensure that there is sufficient time to conduct effective assessment and internal quality assurance.
+The occupational expertise of those undertaking the roles of assessment and internal verification is one of the key factors underpinning valid, fair and reliable assessment.
+The integrity of assessments and verifications is of paramount importance.
+Centres must ensure that there is sufficient time to conduct effective assessment and internal verification.